baghdasaryan/codeGolf/die-harder/README.md

 1. fill a jug completely, making its current amount equal to its capacity
 2. spill a jug completely, making its current amount equal to zero
-3. fill one jug from another, either filling the destination, emptying the source, or both
+3. pour into a jug from another, either filling the destination, emptying the source, or both

 One solution is to